All articles

 WhereWhat it pays toward

-/work-orders/[id]Charge via TerminalA pre-invoice deposit on the work order
+/work-orders/[id]Charge via TerminalA deposit on the work order (posts to the work order’s invoice)

 How to charge